Information about the COVID-19 virus for people with APS

 Currently, the UK government recommends that anyone who qualifies for a flu vaccination on medical grounds is considered to be in the high-risk group.

-At present, APS is not specified in the government’s list of high-risk medical conditions, but advice is changing rapidly and we will keep monitoring the situation.
+At present, APS is not specified in the government’s list of clinically vulnerable people, but advice is changing rapidly and we will keep monitoring the situation.

 The advice is similar from NHS Scotland, NHS Wales and Health & Social Care Services in Northern Ireland.